vokator-online/monda_py04_django/01_new_project_app/0101en_project_setup.md

 In that way, whatever settings we will have in our `local_settings.py` file, during Django project startup, will take over any default settings left on the `settings.py` file, which we can leave even default safely as a fallback.

+### Executing Django Management Commands

+Once Django project is set up, in the project's root directory you can find `manage.py` file.
+It is used as one of the administrative user interface to the Django project.
+You can pass commands with arguments to `manage.py` file when running it.
+For example, we will run a python shell in Django project's environment and generate a secret key to be used in `local_settings.py` of your project.

 ### Generating a secure `SECRET_KEY`

 Make sure that in terminal you are in your Django project directory and your virtual environment is activated.
 Then run Django shell:

 ```bash